Conventional and unconventional Dicke models: Multistabilities and nonequilibrium dynamics

 We now examine the semiclassical dynamics of the system by numerically integrating the mean-field equations of motion~\eqref{eq:sc-eq-motion}.
 As expected, the stable steady states are the attractors of the long-time dynamics, while a small perturbation in the unstable steady states leads to phase-space trajectories being repelled from these points into one of the stable fixed points.
-We study these by adding a small perturbation $\delta a$ to the steady-state field amplitude $a_{\rm ss}$ in each fixed point and looking at the ensuing dynamics.
+We study these by adding a small perturbation $\delta a$ to the steady-state field amplitude $a_{\rm ss}$ in each fixed point and looking at the ensuing dynamics which is strictly constrained by the conservation of ${\tilde{\mathbf S}}^2$.
 In particular, this reveals that both $\pm$zFo-N ($\pm$zFi-N) are unstable towards one of the parity-symmetric pair $\pm$xFi-SR ($\pm$xFo-SR) above the threshold $\lambda_c^{(\rm xFi)}$ [$\lambda_c^{(\rm xFo)}$]; see SM for these types of phase-space dynamics.
 While below the threshold, +zFo-N (+zFi-N) evolves to the corresponding low-energy state $-$zFo-N ($-$zFi-N).